AdhamAbdelhameedElsharkawy/urban-traffic-analytics-capstone/README.md

 ├── Bus_BusLanes/              # Code for Bus and bus lanes datasets ├── Subway/                  # Code for Subway dataset ├── Taxi/                  # Code for Taxi dataset
-├── ML-Model/              # Machine learning Model code for fare predication ├── Sample data/              # Data samples to be used with Airflow pipeline dags ├── Capstone Project-NYC Transportation Analysis.pptx              # Small presentation for the project and some analytics └── README.md
+├── ML_Model/              # Machine learning Model code for fare predication ├── Airflow_pipelines/          # Dags and python scripts for datasets pipelines ├── Sample_data/              # Data samples to be used with Airflow pipeline dags ├── Capstone Project-NYC Transportation Analysis.pptx              # Small presentation for the project and some analytics └── README.md
 ```